Life-skills from high school into college & real life!

 The soft skills provided in the Gap Year Program include, but are not limited to the following SoftSkills, LifeSkills and Essential Skills; Confidence Building Critical Thinking Problem Solving Leadership Development Communication Negotiation, Group Work & Team Building Time Management, Project Management Stress Management, Relationships & Mental Health Entrepreneurship & Research Branding & Public Relations Self Defense - Shotokan Karate Presentations with assignments in between.

 Our training format is by participation in a Socratic fashion.
 This requires active participation by all - not just sitting back and falling asleep.
 This is delivered within a fun environment with experiential team-building methodology.

 Sufficiently motivated youth who show cause, are provided opportunity to demonstrate these skills through engaging with Adult Mentors in their areas of passion and interest.
-In the past this has included the privilege of attending the annual Kenya National Prayer Breakfast with H.E.
-President of Kenya, Uhuru Kenyatta and other leaders for exceptional youth.
+In the past this ended with the privilege of attending Kenya's annual National Prayer Breakfast with H.E.
+President of Kenya, Deputy President, Senators, Governors and other industry leaders for exceptional youth.

 - Core Event at MOW Sports Club that include soft skills such as Public Speaking and how to get admitted to Ivy League Universities, talk by Don Muirori

 - Mentorship through sports at MOW Sports Club